Babbexx-22/Darey.io_PBL/Project13.md

 ## LB CONFIGURATION SETTINGS FOR APACHE ROLE.

 From our knowledge of loadbalancing with apache in the previous project, the following points are crucial when configuring apache as a loadbalancer;
+We shall highlight the points to guide us to where necessary modifications will be made in the downloaded roles.

 ### INSTALLING APACHE AND STARTING THE SERVICE